thinh661/Credit_Score_Webapp/README.md

     - Data trend
     - Correlation and Skewness

-And specifically about the source code in this file.
+And specifically about the source code in [here](https://github.com/thinh661/Credit_Score_Webapp/blob/master/EDA_hmeq.ipynb).

 ## Pre-processing Phase
 The steps of Pre-processing: